STUDYING AT APU

 - May I submit any original documents by fax or online?

-- No. APU must receive your official documents by post.
-As we cannot verify the authenticity of faxes or electronic images, they cannot be used to make an admissions decision.
+No. After acceptance to APU, APU must receive your official documents by post.
+As we cannot verify the authenticity of faxes or electronic images, they cannot be used for enrollment procedures.

 - I cannot pay the application fee.
 Can you waive the application fee for me?

-- APU requires every applicant to pay the application fee.
+APU requires every applicant to pay the application fee.
 This fee cannot be waived.
-The fee covers the cost of screening your documents and the postage necessary to send you documents during the application process such as your admission result.
+The fee covers the cost of screening your documents.
 APU cannot begin screening your application until the application fee has been confirmed.

 - What happens if an application is submitted without an application fee?